Norbyte/ositools/LuaAPIDocs.md

 DebugBreak(_Out1);
 ```

-## Calling Osiris from Lua
+## Calling Osiris from Lua <sup>S</sup>

-Lua ha a special global table called `Osi` that contains every Osiris symbol.
+Lua server contexts have a special global table called `Osi` that contains every Osiris symbol.
 In addition, built-in functions (calls, queries, events), functions added by the Osiris extender and functions registered from Lua via `Ext.NewCall`, `Ext.NewQuery` and `Ext.NewEvent` are also added to the global table.

 ### Calls
 <a id="o2l_calls"></a>